wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The rest of the source file just defines getters and setters of data members, and method functions for testing various flags.

+### MemEventInit and Its Derived Classes

+`class MemEventInit` is only used during initialization.
+The class defines its own set of commands of type `enum class InitCommand`, and stores the command in data member `initCmd_`.
+The initialization command can only be one of the four values: `Region`, `Data`, `Coherence`, and `Endpoint`.
+The class inherits from `class MemEventBase`, and it can be sent over the memory hierarchy just like other event objects, although this only happens during initialization, and the message is received with polling, rather than with function call backs.
+The base class's command is always set to `NULLCMD`.

 ### Constants, Macros, and Flags